OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Click Next.

-Domain is linux on ps7_cortexa9, language is c, sysroot should be empty.
+Domain is linux on ps7_cortexa9, language is c.

+sysroot gets the path to the file you created with petalinux-build --sdk and petalinux-package --sysroot.
+See above for an explanation about sysroot creation.

 Root FS and Kernel Image can also be left empty.

 Click Next.